mindis/prom2click/README.md

 Prom2click is a Prometheus remote storage adapter for Clickhouse.
 This project is in the early stages, beta testers are welcome :)

 It's in a working state and writing metrics into Clickhouse in configurable batch sizes with a very small number of metrics (eg. Prometheus scraping itself).
+The schema is not yet finalized so expect changes until read support is added and working.

+Currently sorting out if it is feasible to support regex searching on tags.
+Most likely simple equality searching will be supported only.
+Tags are stored in a Clickhouse array as <key1>=<value1>,<key2>=<value2>,... and the idea is to use array/string functions to select matching records.

 ```console